Skip to main content

 • In terms of real estate, a deed of conveyance must as a point of departure be filed physically, with a written signature.
 However, there is an exception for professional actors which are registered with the Norwegian Mapping Authority (Kartverket).
 Nearly all real estate transactions in Norway are completed with the help of a real estate agent who is registered.
 Therefore, most deeds of conveyance are in practice filed electronically with an electronic signature.

 Electronic signatures have the same legal effect and admissibility as evidence in legal proceedings as ordinary signatures.
-However, to ensure the enforceability of an electronic signature, it is important to ensure adequate authentication, an audit trail of the transaction, a tamper-evident document and signature, and that the document which shall be signed can be uploaded and is readable.
+However, to ensure the enforceability of an electronic signature, it is important to ensure adequate authentication, and that the document which shall be signed can be uploaded and is readable.

 The following case is an example of where the Public Transportation Complaint Handling Body—a governmental appointed body whose decisions are advisory and not binding on parties—implicitly addressed the use of electronic signatures: